VD-Coderr/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-A project assignment for The Odin Project
+Project assignment for The Odin Project